 This online, province-wide book club will profile the rich culture of books that are published right here in Alberta, while encouraging Albertans to utilize the Read Alberta eBooks collection, and engage meaningfully with one another through books.
-This project has been made possible thanks to a great collaboration with staff at the Cultural Industries Branch.

 From digital publishing to volleyball, join us for our annual conference, where publishers from across Alberta gather to hear the latest industry developments.

 Each year the Alberta Book Awards celebrate excellence in publishing in the province.
 Read about guidelines, past shortlists and winners.

 Members of the Book Publishers Association of Alberta are hoping to work with Indigenous people interested in learning more about book publishing.
 They have funding from the Alberta Media Fund to coordinate five mentorships, each one week in length.